-This week in China we are celebrating the much loved Dragon Boat Festival, or 端午节 Duānwǔ jié as it is called in Chinese.
+This week in China we are celebrating the much loved Dragon Boat Festival or 端午节 Duānwǔ Jié as it is called in Chinese.
 This is a day when people come out, young and old, to celebrate the festival in different ways.
-One way is by racing dragon boats (boats which literally resemble dragons) which is most likely the number one thing people associate this festival with.
-These large dragon boats can hold between 20-30 people who grabble in a symmetrical pace in order to produce the highest possible speed.
+One way is by racing dragon boats (boats that literally resemble dragons) which is most likely the number one thing people associate this festival with.
+These large dragon boats can hold between 20-30 people who grabble at a symmetrical pace in order to produce the highest possible speed.
 The boats wade through the water in a powerful rhythmic movement to the beats of the drums playing in the background.

 This festival was originally started in southern China and has been celebrated in Hong Kong and Taiwan long before mainland China picked up on the tradition.
 It wasn’t until 2005 that it became a constituted holiday and has been celebrated to the fullest ever since.
 And at this particular time, rice dumplings or 粽子 Zòngzi become a symbol of the festival and are widely consumed in the three regions.